tomahawkmissile/LR01-Core/README.md

 # LR01-Core
 Core controller of the LR-01 hybrid drone.
-Controls rotors, critical cooling, and battery charge/discharge controllers.
+Controls rotors, critical cooling, battery charge/discharge controllers and realtime sensors.

 Aircraft specifications will be posted in another repository.
 ***Note: these files are about 85% complete.***